amazon-science/llm-asymptotic-decoding/README.md

-## REAL Sampling: Boosting Factuality and Diversity of Open-Ended Generation via Asymptotic Entropy
+## Asymptotic Probability Decoding and REAL sampling

 Official repository for above publication where we develop a new decoding strategy to balance factuality and diversity in open ended LLM generation.